Tour to Syria

 We will travel only to the areas that are safe for tourists at that time.

-• We’ll walk through one of the world’s oldest cities – Damascus – and visit the Umayyad Mosque and the legendary Straight Street
+• We’ll walk through some of the oldest cities in the world — Damascus and Aleppo

 • Visit Krak des Chevaliers — one of the most impressive Crusader castles in the world

-• Marvel at the mysterious ruins of Palmyra, echoing the legacy of the Silk Road and Roman grandeur
+• Marvel at the mysterious ruins of Palmyra, echoing the glory of the Silk Road and the Roman Empire

 Why should you choose this tour?